-Rosacea flushing, facial skin redness and blushing is a triggered rosacea response of the sympathetic nervous system resulting from stress, foods and beverages
+Rosacea redness, flushing, and blushing is a triggered rosacea response of the sympathetic nervous system resulting from stress, foods, and beverages.

 Exploring the Ways Facial Flushing, Blushing and Rosacea Skin Redness Are Impacted Through Several Physiological Systems:

 “Rotational Clock Rosacea” is a Systemic Redness & Flushing Event”

 The body operates on an internal clock.
 In a 24 hour period the body experiences its lowest temperature of the day between 3 to 4 a.m.
 We experience our highest body temperature between 7 to 8 p.m.
 We have all experienced mid to late afternoon fatigue and without thinking grab an energy bar or beverage or a candy bar for a quick sugar rush.
 This high energy adrenaline boost can also result in an increase in facial redness, just as the afternoon fatigue can result in a stress-related flush.
 We can moderate our internal clock to reduce this flushing by striving to maintain a consistent pH balance and identify other flushing factors listed below.

 Heavy Meals, Sugar Spikes and High Carbohydrate Consumption Cause Facial Redness